Kirill-Bugaev/awesome-appwibar/README.md

 ```

 Wibar uses Awesome widgets to make launchers.
-So you should define widget variable for your application into `widgetlist.lua` configuration file (`~/.config/awesome/wibars/app/widgetlist.lua` by default) into `make_widgetlist()` function after `widgetlist` and `minor_args` variables are defined.
+So you should define widget variable (any valid name) for your application into `widgetlist.lua` configuration file (`~/.config/awesome/wibars/app/widgetlist.lua` by default) in `make_widgetlist()` function after `widgetlist` and `minor_args` variables are defined.
 Pay attention that `minor_args.separator_width = 0` string in this file sets zero separator size for last widget.
-It must precede last widget variable definition only.
+It must precede only last widget variable definition.
 I highly recommend define widget variables in sequence that they will shown on wibar.

 ```lua
 local function make_widgetlist (args)